kiba/Writings/fac/chp8_a_new_beginning.md

 # Chapter Eight: A New Beginning

 Jaune Arc failed to get into the Beacon Academy.
 The admission officer found out that he faked his transcript.
-Ashamed at his behavior, he didn't return home to face his parents or his sisters.
+Ashamed at his behavior and failure to get in, the former huntsman-to-be didn't even return home to face his parents or his sisters.

 He didn't even have the heart to lie to caravans for a job when he headed out for the new "frontier".

 That was how he ended up, alone, in Dawnson on the street, looking for a place to stay and a job.
-His pocket were empty.
-The town seemed to be bursting at the seam, as it experienced population growth.
+His pocket was very empty.
+The town seemed to be bursting at the seam, because of the recent population boom.

 A lot of construction seemed to be brand new, some seemed to be specializing in selling Mechatron's goods, which was the name of the local 'kingdom' nearby.

 He noticed political demonstration signs.
 Something about annexation, and something about staying free.
-People were shouting over each other over arguments that the teenager don't feel fully.
+People were shouting over each other over arguments that the teenager didn't fullyunderstand.

 Finally, he found a "help wanted."
 That was what he was looking for!